 Plan to keep your celebration relaxed and fun.

 - Play it safe – Holidays are not a good time to try new products, foods or locations.
 A fun night at home can be just as romantic with a little planning.
+And it's safer during the COVID-19 pandemic.

 - Give a thoughtful gift – Donate to the Asthma and Allergy Foundation of America in honor of someone with asthma and allergies.
 Tell us a little about your special person.